ODIN-Arma-Community/ODIN-Community-Scenario-Project-Ajax/README.md

  ## 📑 About the Mode ❓
-"Project AJAX" is a highly determinated project that focuses dynamic, open-world game mode for Arma Reforger that combines mission variety, civilian interaction, and player-driven consequences.<br><br>
+"Project Ajax" is a highly determinated project that focuses dynamic, open-world game mode for Arma Reforger that combines mission variety, civilian interaction, and player-driven consequences.<br><br>

 Players take on evolving objectives, build and operate from forward bases, and influence the world around them.
 It also included a civilian reputation which will change how the missions unfolds.<br>